UniMath/agda-unimath/NAMING.md

 isomorphism.

-In our naming scheme we strive for a direct correspondence between a constructions's name and its type.
+In our naming scheme we strive for a direct correspondence between a construction's name and its type.
 Take, for example, the proof that the successor function on integers is an equivalence.
 It has the type `is-equiv succ-ℤ`, so we name it `is-equiv-succ-ℤ`.